-Not all players who play domestic cricket across the various cricketing nations receive an opportunity to represent their own country.
-The opportunities for breaking into the national team are much lesser in the countries which are considered the game's powerhouses compared to those in associate and affiliate nations.
+Not all players who play domestic cricket across various cricketing nations receive an opportunity to represent their own country.
+The chances for breaking into the national team are much lesser in the countries which are considered the game's powerhouses compared to those in associate and affiliate nations.

 However, cricket has quite a few instances of players who got the privilege to play for two different countries during their respective international careers.
 While some of them switched from their native country to another, others came back from elsewhere to play for their own.

-Here are 5 cricketers who changed nationality midway through their international career:
+Here are five cricketers who changed nationality midway through their international career.

 1. Kepler Wessels

-Kepler Wessels is remembered more for being one of South Africa's earliest captains on their return to international cricket in the early 1990s.
-However, almost a decade before he started playing for the Proteas, Wessels was a part of the Australian team for close to 4 years.
+Kepler Wessels is remembered more for being one of South Africa's first captains on their return to international cricket in the early 1990s.
+However, almost a decade before he started playing for the Proteas, Wessels was a part of the Australian team for close to four years.

 Wessels represented the South Africans in 16 Tests and 55 ODIs between the years 1991 and 1994.
 On his retirement, Hansie Cronje took over as the skipper of the Proteas for the next few years.